BIBLE PASSAGE:

 storm is having on us.
 They may not be aware of the overwhelming

-emotional feelings we are experiencing and the tears flowing when
+feelings of emotions we are experiencing and the flowing of our tears

-we are alone with the storm pressing down on us from all sides.
+when we are alone and the storm is pressing down on us from all sides.

 But, the Lord sees it all, and He knows what we need to ‘keep on

-be easy, but if we can remember that the verse below assures us
+be easy, but if we can remember the verse below, it can give us the

-that the Lord is working for our good, and that He has a purpose
+anywhere else.
+The Lord is working for our good, and He has a

 And we know that in all things God works for